ThanonchaiP/bookstore-frontend/README.md

 The Bookstore demo can be [viewed online here](http://bookstore-clone.shop/).

-Here are screenshots that show the E-commerce demo application in use.
+Here are screenshots that show the Bookstore demo application in use.

 **Home Page**
 ![image](https://user-images.githubusercontent.com/82367731/223605736-a1394bd7-54c5-4546-9391-94ff3a43d9ad.png)